 One way of successfully defeating an aggravated assault charge is to raise the defense of a third party.

-For example, if a person reasonable believes that an innocent third party is being threatened with serious bodily injury or death by someone, then the use or threat to use deadly force may very well be justified.
+For example, if a person reasonably believes that an innocent third party is being threatened with serious bodily injury or death by someone, then the use or threat to use deadly force may very well be justified.
 In this way, the using or exhibiting of a deadly weapon in order to defend an innocent third party who was defenseless against the aggressor is justified.

 EXAMPLE 2: SELF-DEFENSE